• As dissed on Fox NewS •

 I’ve asked the department for an explanation.

-3 thoughts on “The Higher Education Police
+3 responses to “The Higher Education Police”

 1. It would be interesting what proportion of complaints Force Assessor Keenan non records.
 I have a number that were non recorded by Force Assessor Keenan, including a number that were subsequently overturned by the IPCC / IOPC.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.